noah-nuebling/notes-public/mmf/MMF General Todo [Mar 2025].md

     - Should be quite useful and relatively easy to implement (I think we're already doing something similar to fix zooming delay in Chromium browsers)
 - [ ] Maybe implement the mouse-friendly App Switcher SHK which we learned about working on EventLoggerForBrad.
+- [ ] Cleanup GitHub repo
+    - Delete crowdin.yml (And make sure Crowdin doesn't regenerate it somehow)
+    - Delete the Codacity GitHub Marketplace app or what it's called.

 [Apr 2025]
 - [ ] Polish: The 'it had been disabled from the Menu Bar' toast's icon has the wrong color after switching system appearance while the app is open.
+- [ ] Polish: LicenseField: When you enter 413BAFD3-CCD84D9E-8D718567-A804E127413BAFD3-CCD84D9E-8D718567-A804E1 and then undo it / Cmd-X it, the placeholder text gets messed up (Observed [Apr 11 2025], right after merging master into feature-strings-catalog)
+- [ ] Polish: Add 'Activate License' link on the TrialNotification
+    - it often annoys me that it's not there (And I think we originally built it like that but turned it off for some reason.)
 - [x] Polish: The link to the MMF website still goes to mousefix.org (and is then redirected) instead of going directly to macmousefix.com.
     - ...
 Actually, I'm pretty sure we fixed that on the feature-strings-catalog branch.